explosion/projects/nel-wikipedia/README.md

 These scripts are provided on an as-is basis.
 Questions around usage of these scripts are best asked at StackOverflow.
 Note that processing the whole of Wikipedia will require a lot of resources and can be overkill for your specific use-case.

+Note: this project was created for spaCy v2.x.
+If you want to run this functionality with spaCy v3.x, check out [wikid](https://github.com/explosion/wikid) and https://github.com/explosion/projects/tree/v3/benchmarks/nel.

 ### Step 1: Create a Knowledge Base (KB) and training data

 Run `wikidata_pretrain_kb.py`